Bo83dev/Bo83dev/README.md

-## The technologies and frameworks I work with:
+## The technologies, libs and frameworks I work with:

 <div style="display: inline_block"><br>